Skip to content

 We support programs that address the social determinants of health in American Indian reservations.

 Native American people in Montana experience higher rates of many illnesses and live shorter lives, on average, than non-Native Montanans.
 These statistics reflect long-standing inequities, not only in health care but in basic needs such as housing, food, and employment.
 Historically, the funding for wellness and disease prevention programming has met only a tiny fraction of the need.
-We support planning for programs to address the basic needs for health, such as housing, food security, education, and employment.

-We have also begun supporting housing needs assessments, a first step towards addressing the pressing need for housing on reservations.
+To date, we have helped seven tribal health departments create wellness and disease prevention programs.
+We have also begun supporting housing needs assessment, a first step towards addressing the pressing need for housing on reservations.

 The Medicaid Tribal Health Improvement Program